Lethja/Newth/Watcom/README.md

 - A i386 machine or softcore
 - A i386 compatible DOS operating system or emulator
 - Open Watcom C 1.9
-- Watt32 library compiled with the same version of Open Watcom
+- [Watt32 library](https://watt-32.net/) compiled with the same version of Watcom

 > Tip: Don't have a real DOS machine?
 Try [Dosbox-X](https://dosbox-x.com/)